 Today, the Spanish-born fitness advocate with 14 years of experience in the field teaches classes across London, using a combination of strength conditioning, muay thai and nutrition to improve the health of his clients.

 Erbology is lucky enough to offer an exclusive article, written by Omar, exploring the role dietary protein has on the health of skeletal muscle mass.

 First off, what is skeletal muscle mass?

-Skeletal muscle mass (SMM) is an integral body tissue which together with the nervous system and bones is responsible for body movements.
+Skeletal muscle mass (SMM) is an integral body tissue.
+Together with the nervous system and bones it is responsible for body movements.
 Beside its locomotor role, skeletal muscle is the largest site of postprandial glucose disposal, a site for lipid oxidation and an important contributor of basal metabolic rate.
 Therefore, preservation of SMM is essential in the maintenance of metabolic and locomotive health.

 SMM is dictated by the difference between muscle protein synthesis (MPS) and muscle protein breakdown (MPB).
 In plane words, if MPS equals MPB muscle mass will be maintained, if there is a positive net balance (MPS>MPB) then muscle mass will increase (Hypertrophy) and on the other hand if this net balance is negative (MPS< MPB) muscle mass will be lost (atrophy).
 Two important factors affecting this balance are amino acid provision from dietary protein intake and resistance training.